Iowa Hummingbirds: 5 Awesome Documented Species

 Which Iowa Hummingbirds Are Most Frequently Seen In The State?

-The most frequently seen Iowa hummingbirds are the Ruby-throated hummingbird, followed by a very distant Rufous hummingbird.
+The most frequently seen Iowa hummingbirds is the Ruby-throated hummingbird, followed by a very distant second, the Rufous hummingbird.

 Iowa hummingbirds listed in order of frequency seen: